Which is the union for you?

 While there is a union for everyone, sometimes it can be tricky to know the right one.
 Australian Unions takes the guesswork out of finding your union.
 We’ll help you identify and join the union that covers your job and work, and we can even help you join on the spot!

 What happens next?

-When you join online or over the phone, your application details are collected and one of our Australian Unions staff will take care of finding out which union has coverage of your job.
-As soon as union coverage is confirmed, your application details will be securely transferred to your union.
+When you join online or over the phone, your work details are collected — we’ll do our best to ensure you can join immediately, but if we can’t, one of our Australian Unions Support Centre staff will take care of finding out which union has coverage of your job.
+As soon as your union coverage is confirmed, your application details will be securely transferred to your union.

 How much does it cost?

 Unions charge different fees based on your wage level and the industry you work in.
 An average full-time salary earner will pay around $10 per week, but this does vary.
 The fees that apply to your membership will be explained to you during the joining process.
 Union fees are fully tax deductible and you will either receive a statement at the end of the financial year, or can use your credit card or debit account statements when filing your tax return.

 When you join online via Australian Unions, you will be charged a standard fee of either $56 for the first month, or $28 for the first month for part-time or low-wage workers.

 No, the ACTU is not a union.
 The ACTU is the peak union body that represents the interests of working Australians and their families at a national level.
 The ACTU does not represent individual workers on industrial or other issues.

 Today is the best day to join your union